 If you’d like to take a class with Range Master, they are in the Memphis area, but do instruction offsite as well.
 You can find their schedule here.
 I think they did a pretty good job with us, and were very patient under the time-compressed circumstances.
 All training helps, and is beneficial, no matter what you think you know and no matter how basic the course.
 You will learn something new, or pick up a new technique that could end up working for you.
 I was glad to spend Sunday with Range Master, and thank them for introducing us to them, and to Lucky Gunner for arranging it.

-7 Responses to “Lucky Gunner Shoot – Day 2 – Range Master”
+9 thoughts on “Lucky Gunner Shoot – Day 2 – Range Master”

 I hate that I missed the 2.0 portion after lunch.
 Sounds like I missed a ton of material.

 “One thing I learned was that I carry spare magazines backwards.”

 Let me guess.
 You were carrying them with the bullets facing behind you?

 Saw a practical shooter giving a presentation at a booth at NRAAM who noted how he grasped the mags for rapid releases: tip of index finger on nose of bullet, butt of mag “stepped” on heel of hand.
 Index finger guides magazine to well, then peels off up the front of the hand while heel rams magazine home.
 Magazines were carried on belt bullet-nose-forward, iirc.

 That is correct… I was carrying with them behind me because I draw them from the pouch and flip 180 degrees.
 What Ian said is the reason for drawing the other way.